-1. Continuous: It provides feedback on a continuous basis, on an ongoing basis, so the products meet the needs of the business.
+1. Continuous: It provides feedback continuously, on an ongoing basis, so the products meet the needs of the business.

-3. Time of Feedback Response: Since the business team is involved in agile testing, the feedback is fast and continuous and so the time of feedback response is very short.
+3. Time of Feedback Response: Since the business team is involved in agile testing, the feedback is fast and continuous, so the feedback response time is short.

-5. Undertaking Tests: Here testing is done at the time of implementation whereas in other processes testing is performed after implementation.
+5. Undertaking Tests: Here, testing is done during implementation, whereas in other processes, testing is performed after implementation.

 6. Lightweight Documents: Agile testers use reusable checklists to decide on tests to be taken.
-The documents can be used for several purposes and the tools used are also light.
+The documents can be used for several purposes, and the tools are also light.

-7. Test Driven Development: Here development is driven by testing.
-Test cases are written according to the requirements, so this approach is called Test Driven Development (TDD).
+7. Test-Driven Development: Here, development is driven by testing.
+The approach known as Test Driven Development (TDD) involves writing test cases according to the requirements.
 In the Waterfall testing software, testing is done in the last phase.

 - Customer participation is the secret here.
-The client is always kept involved and is in touch with the progress of the project.
-It means that the client needs to have regular meetings throughout the project rather than have the project being directly delivered once it is completed.
-This sure is extra work but it is definitely better than working in the wrong direction.
+The project ensures continuous involvement of the client, keeping them informed about the progress.
+It implies that the client should have regular meetings throughout the project instead of receiving the project directly upon completion.
+This is extra work but better than working in the wrong direction.

-Any required changes are accepted and implemented.
-Though the project follows a plan it is readily altered whenever the situation changes.
+The team accepts and implements any necessary changes.
+While the project maintains a plan, it remains flexible to accommodate changes in the situation.
 So one does not have to wait until the end to find out about the changed scenario and have the project dismissed because of the changed requirement.

 Agile Testing Methods

-Behavior-driven development improves communication so that all the members understand each feature before the process starts.
+Behavior-driven development improves communication so all members understand each feature before the process starts.
 Developers, analysts, and testers are in continuous communication.

-The main object here is to involve all the team members, i.e. customer, tester and developer as all three have different perspectives.
-The customer focusses on the problem to be solved, the developer focusses on how it will be solved and the tester’s objective is to see what could go wrong.
-These are called Acceptance tests where perspectives of all three are incorporated, describing how the system will function.
+The main object here is to involve all the team members, i.e., the customer, tester, and developer, as all three have different perspectives.
+The customer focuses on solving the problem, the developer focuses on determining how to solve it, and the tester’s objective is to identify potential issues.
+These tests, known as Acceptance tests, incorporate all three perspectives and describe how the system will function.

 In such testing, the test design and its execution go hand in hand.
-Emphasis is given on working software over documentation.
-Individuals and communication are more important than process and tools.
+The emphasis lies in prioritizing working software over documentation.
+Individuals and communication are more important than processes and tools.
 Exploratory tests are more adaptable to changes.
-The test plans are designed and executed according to the findings of the testers.
+The testers design and execute the test plans according to their findings.

 - Scope of testing